-Absolutely!
 Bone broth, especially when homemade like the bone broth recipe below, is extremely beneficial for your dog.

-At its most basic, bone broth is a nutrient-rich gelatinous broth made from slow-cooking animal bones in a solution of water and apple cider vinegar.
+Bone broth is a nutrient-rich gelatinous broth made from slow-cooking animal bones in a solution of water and apple cider vinegar.
 It is not only completely safe for your dog, but also incredibly nutritious!

 In this post, you will learn: